Hi, Mom (2021 film)

 Hi, Mom (你好，李焕英; 'Hello, Li Huanying') is a 2021 Chinese comedy film written, directed by and starring Jia Ling.
 It co-stars Zhang Xiaofei, Shen Teng, and Chen He.
 It is the first film directed by Jia Ling; a semi-autobiographical fantasy story about a young woman who is suddenly thrown back in time to the year 1981, where she meets her mother and develops a bond of sisterhood with her.
 The film's themes include familial love, maternal love, and filial piety.
 It was released on 12 February 2021 (Chinese New Year).

-The film has grossed US$841 million at the box office, making it the third-highest-grossing film of 2021, the third-highest-grossing non-English film of all time, and the highest-grossing film by a solo female director until Barbie in 2023.
+The film has grossed US$841 million at the box office, making it the third-highest-grossing film of 2021, the fourth-highest-grossing non-English film of all time, and the highest-grossing film by a solo female director until Barbie in 2023.
 The film received positive reviews, with word of mouth contributing to its popularity.
 In addition, the film also won the honor of excellent film at the 36th China Popular Film Awards, and won the award for excellent feature film at the 19th China Huabiao Awards.